Archive for the ‘Cultural Tattoos’ Category

 Japanese Koi Fish Tattoo Art: Symbol of Good Fortune

-By admin On August 29, 2010 NO COMMENTS
+By Tattoo Artist On August 29, 2010 NO COMMENTS

 A red and orange color koi fish on man's arm.One of the most popular tats nowadays originates from the designs of Japanese Koi Fish tattoo art.
 If you intend to have Koi fish tattoo for your skin, you should know 1st its traditional meaning in Japanese.
 These kind of tattoos not only signify the colorful appearance of the Koi fish, but also its amazing strength and power to move out its whole body from the water.
 In designing a form of Japanese Koi Fish tattoo art, it is a common practice to draw the Koi fish in its magnificent action of leaping from the water or simply in its splashing movement.

 Due to their beautiful look and powerful movements, many tattoo enthusiasts prefer to have the immortal Koi fish embedded on their bodies as symbol of power and elegance.
-The bold orange color of this Japanese fish and the blue color of the water blend well together that creates an attractive scene which is nice to look at if used in a Japanese Koi Fish tattoo art.
+The bold orange color of this Japanese fish and the blue color of the water blend well together that creates an

 Click here to continue reading